- Is a 67 gene panel that includes assessment of non-coding variants

-Inherited pulmonary diseases are a group of lung disorders with variable clinical presentation.
+Inherited pulmonary diseases are a group of lung disorders with variable clinical presentation and frequently have significant phenotypic overlap.
 The diseases can affect the airways (e.g. cystic fibrosis and primary ciliary dyskinesia), parenchyma (pulmonary fibrosis, Birt Hogg Dube syndrome and tuberous sclerosis) and vasculature of the lung.
 Rare lung diseases generally affect individuals from birth through about age 60.
-They are in many cases serious, chronic, and devastating, and once properly diagnosed, often require expensive, long-term treatments.
+They are in many cases serious, chronic, and can be devastating.
+Once properly diagnosed, they often require expensive, long-term treatments.
 The most common genetic respiratory disease is cystic fibrosis.
-Misdiagnosis can lead to inappropriate care and increased risk of severe complications.
-Genetic diagnostics by NGS offers a fast approach to correct clinical diagnosis and early intervention.
+Misdiagnosis can lead to inappropriate care and an increased risk of complications.
+Genetic diagnostics by NGS offers a rapid approach to correct clinical diagnosis and early and personalized intervention.

 |ABCA3||Interstitial lung disease, Surfactant metabolism dysfunction, pulmonary||AD/AR||11||181|

 |CHRNA1||Myasthenic syndrome, congenital||AD/AR||24||34|

 |COLQ||Myasthenic syndrome, congenital||AR||16||66|

 |CSF2RA*||Surfactant metabolism dysfunction, pulmonary||XL||2||17|

 |CSF2RB||Surfactant metabolism dysfunction, pulmonary, 5||AR||2||5|

 |DKC1||Hoyeraal-Hreidarsson syndrome, Dyskeratosis congenita||XL||47||71|